- About this Tutorial Series

 Remember, the tutorial assets are not for commercial use, if you want to use JMO’s effects, please purchase them in the Unity Asset Store.

-Completed Unity Project #
+Download the Completed Project #

 This is a Unity 2020.3 project, extract the content of the zip-file and open the project in Unity.
+The completed project comes with ORK 3’s free test version.

 The project’s Library folder has been removed to keep the size small – upon opening the project Unity will reimport all assets, so this will take a while.